muhme/joomla-branches-tester/README.md

 :point_right: For the complete list of all scripts see [scripts/README.md](scripts/README.md).

-The scripts contain *hacks* and a bit of magic for all the fluffiness, enjoy reading the comments.
+The scripts contain *hacks* and a bit of magic for all the fluffiness, enjoy reading the comments in the scripts.

 ### Notes